Build Muscle and Lose Fat – Articles on Weightlifting, Diet, and Nutritional Supplements

 I could not find a chest dips video on YouTube that I approve of, so here’s one with a guy who is clearly going super heavy.
 Aside from locking out his elbows randomly throughout his sets, this is a pretty good demonstration of the chest dip.

-I highly recommend that if you are not into this for bodybuilding purposes, that you might want to consider dumbbell rather than cable flyes.
+I highly recommend that if you are not into this for bodybuilding purposes, you might want to consider dumbbells rather than cable flyes.

 To set up: for dumbbell flyes, you want to assume an identical position to either the flat or incline dumbbell bench press; one dumbbell in each hand.
 You want to start the exercise from the top position rather than with your arms out to the sides.
 Start by pressing the weights straight overhead.